 Cavalor FiberForce contains a high amount of Fiber Plus crude fibre, which is derived from high quality fibre sources such as lucerne stalks, spelt, and linseed fibres.
 These fibres are the engine of every horse’s gut.
 This long-fibre mix is low in sugar (5%) and starch (3%). to maintain low blood glucose and insulin levels.
 This also makes Cavalor FiberForce well-suited for horses prone to metabolic disorders.

-Cavalor FiberForce Gastro is a high-fibre mix for healthy stomach function.
-It contains a high proportion of fibre consisting of a blend of lucerne and teff grains, beet pulp, and 8% timothy stems, ideal for stimulating saliva production and neutralising stomach acid.
-This combination of herbs protects the stomach lining against irritation and helps to maintain a neutral pH value in the stomach.
+Cavalor FiberForce Gastro is a high-fibre mix for healthy bowel function.
+Its high-fibre composition includes a mix of lucerne and teff grains, beet pulp, and 8% timothy stalks, ideal for stimulating saliva production and neutralising stomach acid.
+Its special blend of herbs protects the stomach wall from irritation and the fibres are softer which reduces the risk of irritation.
+This helps to maintain a neutral pH value in the stomach.

 Cavalor Silhouette is a fibre/protein mix for maintaining condition or slimming down.
 Even with a limited energy intake, you horse still needs protein, vitamins, minerals, and other essential nutrients.

-Cavalor Fiber Beet Mash is a high-fibre mash.
+Cavalor Strucomash Beet is a high-fibre mash.
 It contains highly digestible fibre sources, incl.
 30% beet pulp flakes to benefit bowel function.
 The mash is easy to eat and digest, even for older horses or horses with dental problems.

 Cavalor OilMega helps keep your horse healthy.
 OilMega contains omega-3, 6, and 9 fatty acids combined with natural antibiotics for healthy gut flora and extra support for the immune system.
 It gives your horse a shiny coat, healthy gut flora, and stronger natural defences.